 In just America, around 55 million people have some form of dyslexia.
 And the daunting fact is that this number could be much higher.
-It is estimated that around 700 million people worldwide are still at the risk of this disorder.
-A lot of them will be left undiagnosed owing to the ineffective tools, insufficient research and lack of awareness.
-Fortunately, To address this need, A team of researchers from Heraklion claim to have created a highly efficient tool that can screen for dyslexia earlier and with greater precision than ever before.
+It is estimated that around 700 million people worldwide are still at risk of this disorder.
+A lot of them will be left undiagnosed owing to ineffective tools, insufficient research, and lack of awareness.
+Fortunately, To address this need, A team of researchers from Heraklion claims to have created a highly efficient tool that can screen for dyslexia earlier and with greater precision than ever before.

 Fixations are the intervals during which the eye remains still (barring micro-saccades) and they typically last 200–300 ms. Saccades are very fast (up to 500o/sec) movements of the eye that occur between consecutive fixations.
-Typically, in readers with dyslexia, fixation duration and number of fixations increase, average saccade length gets shorter and the number of regressions (short backward eye movements targeting text that has already been read) increases.
+Typically, in readers with dyslexia, fixation duration, and a number of fixations increase, average saccade length gets shorter and the number of regressions (short backward eye movements targeting text that has already been read) increases.

 RADAR uses two types of parameters to evaluate a reader.
-The first type consists of fixation duration, saccade lengths, short refixations (less than 4 characters) and total number of fixations during reading.
+The first type consists of fixation duration, saccade lengths, short refixations (less than 4 characters), and a total number of fixations during reading.
 The other one is based on the gaze duration (overall fixation duration at first visit) on each word and the number of revisits on each word.
-Based on these parameters, Total Reading Score (TRS) is prepared.
-This score is the base factor for classifying the reader into possible dyslexic or not.
+Based on these parameters, the Total Reading Score (TRS) is prepared.
+This score is the base factor for classifying the reader into possibly dyslexic or not.

 How effective is it for early detection screening of dyslexia?

-One of the major benefits of replacing conventional method with RADAR is the total evaluation time.
-Evaluation and diagnosis can be reported in just few mintues, rather than hours.
+One of the major benefits of replacing conventional methods with RADAR is the total evaluation time.
+Evaluation and diagnosis can be reported in just a few minutes, rather than hours.
 Until now, there has been no objective and quantifiable way to diagnose dyslexia.
 Aslanides says that in the past, parents had to rely on the subjective opinion of educators and clinicians.
 In contrast, the RADAR method is mathematically quantifiable.

 Timely screening of dyslexia is another reason what makes RADAR really impressive.
 According to most experts, 8 to 12 years is a crucial age for early diagnosis of dyslexia.
 After this age, children with the condition will have already suffered the frustration and exclusion the disorder causes.
 Furthermore, they will be years behind in their studies because of the affliction.